PurpleTurtleCreative/completionist/readme.txt

 #### Added

-- New submenu page to upgrade to Completionist Pro for premium features via [Freemius](https://freemius.com/).
 - New `readme.txt` file for WordPress.org plugins listing.
 - New `Uninstaller` class to handle plugin data removal.
 - New `Upgrader` class to handle plugin version updates.
 This also offers support assistance when a version rollback is detected, which usually indicates that the user is experiencing issues with a newer version of the plugin.